isomerpages/nlb-learning/_sustainability/Tweens/Content.md

 Use these resources to introduce your child to sustainability and caring for the environment.

 <h3 class="margin--bottom--lg"><b>Playlist</b></h3>
-<p>Pollution seems inevitable in our modern cities – but did you know there are solutions?</p>
+<p>Learn the importance of caring for our planet and how children can play their part from a young age.</p>

-Check out our **playlist** to find out how we can make a better Earth together.
+Check out our **playlist** to learn about how urban cities like Singapore stay green.

-Check out our **learning package** for more on sustainable fishing.
+Check out our **learning package** to learn more about upcycling your old clothes.

 <div class="row is-multiline">
   <div class="col is-one-half">